manaknight/ds_internship/day_2/README.md

 # Day 2

 Given this data from customer feedback, implement flask api that uses the following decision tree algorithm to figure out recommendation based on the inputs.

-Decision tree algorithms random forest, ID3, CART, adaboost data = '''
+Decision tree algorithms random forest, ID3, CART, adaboost.

+DO NOT USE OPEN AI

+data = '''
 Preference Red_Wine White_Wine Recommendation
 Red Light-Bodied None Pinot Noir